+Eating boogers.
+Digging in their pants.
+Peeing in the pool.
 Kids do gross things.
 It’s a fact of life.
 Thankfully, many of these stomach-turning situations pose little or no health risk for your child.

 “It usually happens with that younger age group that doesn’t have full self-awareness yet,” Dr. Pulvermacher said.
-He said there is an unproven hypothesis that kids sticking their fingers in their mouths may actually help with developing their immune system.
+He said there is an unproven hypothesis that kids sticking their fingers in their mouths may help with developing their immune system.

-Dr. Pulvermacher said mining for boogers and eating them poses no more health risk than when kids stick their fingers in their mouths.
-Playing with food is similar to the booger issue.
+Playing with food is like the booger issue.
 All kids do it, and it’s not a significant health risk.

-Kids transitioning out of diapers tend be the ones most prone to this form of unsavory exploration.
 Hands can become contaminated with fecal material, which poses a health risk.
 It is possible to contract dangerous forms of E. Coli from contact with fecal matter.

 Eating Play-Doh